mitodl/edx2bigquery/README.md

                             sql2bq <course_id> ...      : load specified course_id SQL files into google storage, and import the user_info_combo and studentmodule
                                                           data into BigQuery.
+                                                          Also upload course_image.jpg images from the course SQL directories (if image exists) to google storage, and make them public-read.
                                                           Accepts the "--year2" flag, to process all courses in the config file's course_id_list.

                             load_forum <course_id> ...  : Rephrase the forum.mongo data from the edX SQL dump, to fit the schema used for forum data in the course BigQuery tables.
 Saves this to google storage, and imports into BigQuery.
                                                           Accepts the "--year2" flag, to process all courses in the config file's course_id_list.

+                            makegeoip                   : Creates table of geoip information for IP addresses in person_course table missing country codes.
+                                                          Accepts the --table argument to specify the person_course table to use.
+                                                          Alternatively, provide the --org argument to specify the course_report_ORG dataset to look in for the latest person_course dataset.

+                            tsv2csv                     : filter, which takes lines of tab separated values and outputs lines of comma separated values.
+                                                          Useful when processing the *.sql files from edX dumps.

+                            analyze_problems <c_id> ... : Analyze capa problem data in studentmodule table, generating the problem_analysis table as a result.
+                                                          Uploads the result to google cloud storage and to BigQuery.
+                                                          This table is necessary for the insights dashboard.

+                            staff2bq <staff.csv>        : load staff.csv file into BigQuery; put it in the "courses" dataset.

                             --- TRACKING LOG DATA RELATED COMMANDS